 Meanwhile the A4 printed scripts take on a life of their own.
 Can you memorise the odd line and look up - a risk which Tim Frances, triumphant in the title role, got away with?
-Is there a stray line you've forgotten to highlight?
 And what about props?
 With all the page-turning, you can end up waving a pistol like a biro in your spare hand.

 The absence of stage blood - the obvious artifice of which cauterises emotion, to my mind - was another dramatic advantage.
 (Don't tell me, some people faint at the sight of the fake stuff, I know.)